 The Formosan labour troops had originally numbered about 900 men who worked on airfield and road construction on half the ration of rice issued to regular Japanese troops.
 When they became ill from exhaustion, hunger or tropical diseases, they were put in a convalescent camp.
 In the words of the US official history, '…their rations were again cut in half, and the shelter and blankets provided covered but a fraction of the inmates.
 Medical care was given only to the worse cases, and then was inadequate.'

 Throughout 1943 and 1944, the Japanese built three airfields on the island, turning it into a significant air base.
-The three fields were: Kornasoren airfield toward the northern end of the island, Kamiri airfield on the north-western coast of the island, and Namber airfield on the western coast of the island.
+The three fields were: Kornasoren airfield toward the island’s northern end, Kamiri airfield on the island’s north-western coast and Namber airfield on the island’s western coast.
 Of these, Kornasoren was unfinished at the time of the 'Battle of Noemfoor'.
 Noemfoor was also used as a staging area for Japanese troops moving to reinforce Biak, which was attacked by the Allies in 'Horlicks' during May 1944 as part of their westward advance along the northern coast of New Guinea.
 Japanese barges could travel from Manokwari to Noemfoor, a distance of about 70 miles (112.5 km), in one night.

 By 20 June, the Japanese forces on Biak island had been largely defeated and construction work begun on Mokmer airfield, which was operational two days later.
 Bombing of the Noemfoor by the US Army Air Forces and Royal Australian Air Force began as early as April 1944: between 20 June and 1 July, Allied bombers dropped 800 tons of bombs on Noemfoor island.